jiyebi/CustomerManagement_Api/README.md

 Simple SpringBoot Rest API with the TDD approach for customer management.

-Through the Rest endpoints one could get all customers, get a specific customer with use of Identification number, create a new customer, update an existing customer and delete a given customer
+Through the Rest endpoints one could get all customers, get a specific customer with use of unique Identification number, create a new customer, update an existing customer and delete a given customer

 Trying as much as possible to keep the code clean and simple.